-Table 15.11 values for METHOD= Option string Description AUTO The algorithm attempts to find a block-angular structure in the constraint matrix by using matrix-stretching techniques similar to what is described in Grcar (1990) and Aykanat, Pinar, and Çatalyürek (2004).
+string Description AUTO The algorithm attempts to find a block-angular structure in the constraint matrix by using matrix-stretching techniques similar to what is described in Grcar (1990) and Aykanat, Pinar, and Çatalyürek (2004).
 The NBLOCKS= option specifies the number of blocks into which the algorithm attempts to decompose the constraint matrix.
 If the algo- rithm fails to find a decomposition, the MILP solver is called directly.
 CONCOMP The algorithm attempts to find a block-diagonal (not block- angular) structure in the constraint matrix.
 Unless your problem separates into completely independent problems with no linking constraints, this method finds only one block and hence is equivalent to calling the MILP solver directly.
-NETWORK The algorithm attempts to find an embedded network simi- lar to what is described in the section "The Network Sim- plex Algorithm" on page 266.
-The weakly connected com- ponents of this network are used as the blocks.
-USER The user defines which rows belong to which blocks (sub- COLK problems).
+NETWORK The algorithm attempts to find an embedded network simi- lar to what is described in the section "The Network Sim- plex Algorithm" on page 264.
+The weakly connected com- OFT ponents of this network are used as the blocks.
+SET The algorithm attempts to find a set partitioning or set covering structure in the constraint matrix and defines this as the master (linking) constraints.
+The weakly connected components of the remaining constraints are used as the blocks.
+USER The user defines which rows belong to which blocks (sub- USEN problems).
 In PROC OPTMODEL, use the .block con- straint suffix.
-In PROC OPTLP and PROC OPTMILP, use the BLOCKS= data set instead. the DLOCKS- tata set instead.
+In PROC OPTLP and PROC OPTMILP, use the BLOCKS= data set instead. une deourd- uata set insteau.